Trump Rallies Supporters In Iowa On Capitol Riot Anniversary - UrduPoint

 Trump Rallies Supporters In Iowa On Capitol Riot Anniversary

-Mason City, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2024) Donald Trump is hitting the campaign trail on Saturday in the first-in-the-nation presidential nominating state of Iowa as Americans mark the third anniversary of the deadly assault on the US Capitol by a mob of his supporters.
+Newton, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2024) Donald Trump hit the campaign trail Saturday in the first-in-the-nation presidential nominating state of Iowa, vowing to win "for the third time" as Americans marked the anniversary of the deadly assault on the US Capitol by a mob of his supporters.

-People watched in horror on January 6, 2021, as tv images beamed into homes nationwide showed rioters -- egged on by the ex-president and fueled by his false claims of voter fraud -- storming the seat of US democracy in a bid to halt the transfer of power.
+Many watched in horror three years ago on January 6, 2021, as rioters -- egged on by the ex-president and fueled by his false claims of voter fraud -- stormed the seat of US democracy in a bid to halt the transfer of power.

+In a rambling, two-hour speech Saturday to supporters in Newton, Iowa, Trump did not delve into the events of that day, but described those jailed over their roles in the assault as "hostages."
+He has said that if elected, he will pardon many.

+Trump warned of World War III if Biden is re-elected, adding, "This is our last chance to save America."

+Never having given up on the fiction that he won the 2020 election, Trump declared that in November he will win "for the third time."

-Trump, the runaway leader in the race for the 2024 Republican presidential nomination, was impeached for inciting insurrection and faces multiple felony charges over his conduct leading up to and during the violence.
+The runaway leader in the race for the 2024 Republican presidential nomination, Trump was impeached for inciting insurrection and faces multiple felony charges over his conduct leading up to and during the violence.

-He will headline a rally in the town of Newton in the midwestern state of Iowa, near state capital Des Moines, at 1:00 pm (1900 GMT) before delivering remarks at a middle school in Clinton, on the Illinois border.

-"Ten days from now the people of this state are going to cast the most important vote of your entire lives," Trump told a crowd in the town of Sioux Center on Friday as he kicked off his Iowa visit.
+In an evening appearance at a middle school in the town of Clinton, Trump gave another meandering speech in which he attacked Biden as too old to govern, incompetent and leading the United States to ruin with overrun open borders.

-President Joe Biden, who offered blistering criticism of Trump in a speech on Friday, has no public events planned this weekend, the White House said.
+Biden, who offered blistering criticism of Trump in a speech Friday, has no public events planned this weekend, the White House said.

 Trump leads rivals Nikki Haley and Ron DeSantis by more than 30 points in Iowa, which stages its Republican nominating contest -- known as a "caucus" -- on January 15, kicking off the 2024 Primary season.

-In his far-ranging speech, Trump mocked Biden as a stutterer and slammed both Haley and DeSantis as soft on border security.

-But the announcements for his speeches Saturday did not mention the January 6 anniversary, and the Trump campaign did not respond when asked if he planned to address the subject.

-Trump has described January 6 as "a beautiful day" and has made the "great patriots" and "hostages" imprisoned over the riot a cause celebre, vowing to pardon many if elected.
+Trump has described January 6 as "a beautiful day" and has made the "great patriots" and "hostages" imprisoned over the riot a cause celebre.

 The false claim that Democratic election theft led to January 6 has become orthodoxy among many Republicans, with hard-liners in Congress promoting the fantasy that the chaos at the Capitol was a "false flag" operation by Federal agents.